Background

 Policymakers should take steps to foster housing stability during declared emergencies.
 Among the temporary measures they should consider are:

-- a reasonable repayment plan for unpaid rent or mortgage payments during the crisis (see also Foreclosure Prevention and Reverse Mortgages—Foreclosure Prevention).
+• a reasonable repayment plan for unpaid rent or mortgage payments during the crisis (see also Chapter 10 policy on Foreclosure Prevention).